huangli712/ACFlow/docs/src/man/run.md

 mesh, Aout, Gout = solve(read_data())
 ```

 Of course, this script can be extended to finish complex tasks.
-Later, a realistic example will be provided to show how to complete an analytic continuation of Matsubara self-energy function via the script mode.
+Later, a realistic example will be provided to show how to complete an analytic continuation of Matsubara self-energy function via the script mode (See [`Matsubara Self-Energy Function`](@ref ex_sigma)).

 ## Standard Mode